Data Up to Date as of:

 Measure

-The percentage of women aged 21 to 65 years who were up-to-date with cervical cancer screening.
+The percentage of women aged 21 to 65 years who were up-to-date with cervical cancer screening, by race/ethnicity, income, and education level.
 For 2013 and before, up-to-date was defined as having a Pap test within the past 3 years.
-For 2014-2018, up-to date is defined as having a Pap test within the past 3 years with or without an HPV test in the past 5 years (for women aged 30 to 65 years).
+For 2014-2018, up-to date is defined as having a Pap test within the past 3 years for all women aged 21 to 65 years, or having a Pap test, with or without an HPV test, in the past 5 years for women aged 30 to 65 years.

-Note: Starting in 2018, up-to-date on cervical screening was additionally defined as having an HPV test alone in the past 5 years in women aged 30 to 65 years.
-The data source used for this measure only asks about HPV tests administered at the time of a Pap test; therefore, the HPV test alone criteria cannot be measured.
+Starting in 2018, up-to-date on cervical screening was additionally defined as having an HPV test alone in the past 5 years for women aged 30 to 65 years.

 Data Source